CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP04_M01_Lab1_Create_and_manage_Cases.md

  In this module, we have learnt to utilize Dynamics 365 Customer Service Hub to create and manage cases, demonstrating proficiency in handling customer issues from inception to resolution.

-## You have successfully completed the workshop!
+## You have successfully completed these workshop!